Are you looking for the best naturally gluten-free food that you can have as much of as you want with no worries and no guilt?

 In his later publication “Food Rules”2 Pollan says “If it’s a plant eat it, if it was made in a plant don’t”.
 That’s also good advice but with a caveat for those of us with celiac disease.

 The BROW grains (barley, rye, oats, wheat) are plants, but they are not for us.
-We also need to be aware of high risk items that aren’t really fruits and vegetable but are plant foods.
+We also need to be aware of high risk items that aren’t really fruits and vegetables but are plant foods.

 Things like nuts, seeds, pulses and other grains may be grown on land that where wheat is also grown or processed along side wheat products.
 Learn about labelling guidelines in your country or state and watch for “may contain” statements on labels.